alemart/surgescript/docs/index.md

 How do I learn SurgeScript?
 ---------------------------

 Check out the [SurgeScript Crash Course](/tutorials/hello)!
-Also take a look on the [video tutorials](https://youtube.com/alemart88) and on the examples folder that comes with the software.
+Additionally, take a look at the [video tutorials](https://youtube.com/alemart88) and at the examples that come with the software.

 SurgeScript in a nutshell
 -------------------------